-Parents of children who died of cancer and had participated in a survey-based study examining the early grief experience of parents were invited to participate in a semistructured interview.
-In a previous study, parents of children who died of cancer 6-24 months prior completed a comprehensive survey.
+Parents of children who died from cancer and had participated in a survey-based study examining the early grief experience of parents were invited to participate in a semi-structured interview.
+In a previous study, parents of children who died from cancer 6-24 months prior completed a comprehensive survey.
 At the end of the survey, parents indicated if they would be willing to be contacted for future studies.
-The aim of the present study was to explore the early grief experience of parents of children who died of cancer, with emphasis on the support received, barriers to adequate support, and exploration of possible additional supportive interventions.
-Parents who indicated their openness to be recontacted were mailed a letter outlining the goals of the study.
+The aim of the current study was to explore the early grief experience of parents of children who died from cancer, with emphasis on the support received, barriers to adequate support, and exploration of possible additional supportive interventions.
+Parents who indicated their openness to be re-contacted were mailed a letter outlining the goals of the study.
 Parents could complete the interview alone or with a partner (if applicable).
-Phone interviews were audiorecorded and transcribed verbatim, excluding personal identifiers.
-All interviews were conducted by a female research assistant (G.H.) with a background in qualitative research.
+Phone interviews were audio-recorded and transcribed verbatim, excluding personal identifiers.
+All interviews were conducted by a female research assistant (GH) with a background in qualitative research.
 After the first four interviews were conducted, a specific question about the effect of COVID-19 was included.
-Parents were asked, Has COVID-19 or anything going on in the world right now impacted your experience at all and if so, how?
-This study was approved by the Dana-Farber Cancer Institute Institutional Review Board.
+Parents were asked, "Has COVID-19 or anything going on in the world right now impacted your experience at all and if so, how?"
+This study was approved by the Dana-Farber Cancer Institute IRB.

-Thematic analysis of interview transcripts was conducted using both inductive and deductive approaches.
+Thematic analysis of interview transcripts was conducted utilizing both inductive and deductive approaches.
 Initial coding was inductive and then combined with prefigured codes from the interview guide.
-Each transcript was independently coded by two team members (G.H. and J.M.S.), and the coders engaged in reflective discussion to resolve differences and refine codes.
+Each transcript was independently coded by two team members (GH, JS), and the coders engaged in reflective discussion to resolve differences and refine codes.
 Thematic analysis was used to identify key impressions, contexts, and patterns across interviews.
 Ethnographic software (NVivo 12) was used for data management and to facilitate analysis.